obophenotype/human-phenotype-ontology/.github/ISSUE_TEMPLATE/e_revise_logical_def.md

 ---
 name: Revise logical definition
-about: Change the logical OWL-DL statement of an HPO term
+about: Improve the OWL-DL statement of an HPO term

 ---